qian18long/epciclr2020/README.md

 - `--render-gif`: Render the gif in the load-dir (default: `False`)

+### EPC options

+- `--initial-population`: initial population size in the first stage

+- `--num-selection`: size of the population selected for reproduction

+- `--num-stages`: number of stages

+- `--stage-num-episodes`: number of training episodes in each stage

+- `--stage-n-envs`: number of environments instances in parallelization in each stage

+- `--test-num-episodes`: number of episodes for the competing

 ## Code structure

 - `.maddpg_o/experiments/train_helper/train_helpers.py`: contains code for training MADDPG, Att-MADDPG, mean-field, Vanilla PC and EPC on the MPE